 The bag is well made and wears well but the flap that covers the main storage compartment is not full coverage.
 Meaning, the left and right sides of the main compartment are open and exposed to the elements.
 The minor flaw is the shoulder strap adjustment range is geared towards taller individuals, particular in torso length.
 Shorter than average users may find the bag rides too low on ther person.

-If the above issues do not concern you, then the Versipack EDC is a great small shoulder bag - be mindful of the dimensions and the carrying capacity.
+If the above issues do not concern you, then the Versipack EDC is a great small bag - be mindful of the dimensions and the carrying capacity.
 If water resistance in the main cargo compartment is a concern, I recommend looking at the more expensive Jumbo Versipack which has a storm collar.